bonitasoft/bonita-doc/md/getting-started-tutorial.md

 # Getting started tutorial

-Tutorial to create an application with a business travel process.
+Follow this tutorial and create an application with a business travel process faster.

 This tutorial explains how to create an application that includes a process.
 The application is created using the Bonita Community Edition, and uses features that are available in all editions.
 The example application is a business travel tool.